Bludude2/Bludude2.github.io/README.md

 *This Emulator is also experimental and in-Development so please bear in mind that although it may have graphical issues/bugs.
 This is a good emulator. therefore no, this will not run in your toaster.*

+Useful Tutorials for Guitar Hero World Tour Definitive Edition:

+> Keybinds for keyboard:
+⌨️ **To change keyboard bindings, follow this link:** https://shubhammistry.blogspot.com/2015/03/guitar-hero-world-tour-an.html

+>Stuttery Audio Fix:
+*I did not find this fix, this was found by N64EVER on the GHWTDE Discord Server*

+**Go to your Guitar Hero World Tour installation folder and right-click GHWT_Definitive.exe and select properties.**

+> Go to the Compatibility tab and set the compatibility mode to Windows XP (SP 3) **See if it works (MAKE SURE YOU HAVEN'T ADDED THE 'FIX' IN THE Aspyrconfig.xml file)**